openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Client MAY request encrypted responses by providing its encryption parameters in the Credential Request.

-The Credential Issuer MAY require encrypted responses by including `require_credential_response_encryption` in the Credntial Issuer Metadata.
+The Credential Issuer indicates support for the encrypted responses by including `credential_response_encryption` parameter in the Credential Issuer Metadata.

 ### Key Proof Types {#proof_types}